zhengchenyu/uniffle/security.md

 # Security

 The Apache Software Foundation takes a rigorous stance on eliminating security issues in its software projects.
-Likewise, Apache Uniffle (incubating) is also vigilant and takes security issues related to its features and functionality into the highest consideration.
+Likewise, Apache Uniffle is also vigilant and takes security issues related to its features and functionality into the highest consideration.

 If you have any concerns regarding Uniffle's security, or you discover a vulnerability or potential threat,